 At 2:00 PM on the 20th, the POWs left the fort, returned to Pier 1, and boarded a new ship – used to carry coal – that was much larger than the previous one but they were still crowded into one hold.
 The ship pulled away from the dock at 4:15 PM and it was noted that the trip to Manila would take 36 hours.
 The POWs were accused of not cooperating on June 21st, so they were not fed on the 22nd.
 The ship docked in Manila at 10:30 PM that night, but the POWs did not disembark until later in the morning of the 28th.
 From the dock, they marched to Bilibid Prison where they were searched and personal items were taken from them.

 When he arrived at Bilibid he was admitted to the Naval Hospital on June 26, 1944.
 The medical records indicate he was suffering from asthma.
 He remained in the hospital until July 8, when he was discharged to the “Well Group.”
 He wasn’t there long because the same records show he was readmitted to the hospital later that day and remained there until July 17.
 He was transferred to Cabanatuan sometime after being discharged and became ill and was admitted to the hospital on August 26.
-No date of discharge is known.
+No date of discharge is known, but records show he was again admitted to the hospital on August 28.

 On September 21, 1944, the POWs were finishing work for the day when they heard the sound of planes, but the sound of these planes was different from the sound of Japanese planes.
 They looked up and saw a formation of 80 planes fly over, but the planes were too high for them to see any insignias.
 The planes seemed to agitate the Japanese so the POWs whispered to each other that they may be American.
 After entering the camp, they got their answer as they watched a dogfight directly above the camp.
 Some of the planes flew low over the camp and on the planes they saw the U.S. Navy insignias.
 A loud wild cheer came out of the mouths of thousands of POWs.
 When one of the Japanese planes involved in the dogfight crashed to the ground in flames, another wild cheer went up.
 As they watched, wave after wave of American planes flew over the camp.
 Even the hospital patients crawled out of their beds to get a look at the planes.
 Next, they heard the explosions of anti-aircraft shells over Clark Field.
 After the attack ended many of the POWs sobbed.
 Many of the POWs believed this would end the transfer of the POWs to Japan.
 Not long after this, 150 guards left the camp by truck for duty at other places.